 The producers of the Narcos series can now be rest assured that their Netflix show does not infringe Virginia Vallejo's copyright.
 Vallejo had earlier published a memoir about her interactions with Pablo Escobar.
 The United States 11th Circuit ruled that the Narcos series did not infringe Vallejo's copyright because it is (still) not possible to copyright historical facts.
-Moreover, the Court opined that the tone, dialogue, mood, setting, theme and plot were not similar enough to find an infringement of Vallejo's copyright: a substantial similarity needs to be established for a finding of infringement.
+Moreover, the Court opined that the tone, dialogue, mood, setting, theme and plot were not similar enough to find an infringement of Vallejo's copyright in the memoir.
+For a finding of similarity, there exists a high threshold in copyright: a substantial similarity needs to be established for a finding of infringement.
 In the case at hand, such a similarity was missing.
-Vallejo also argued that there exists a difference between historical and non-historical facts - an argument, that was rejected by the Court.
+Vallejo also argued that there exists a difference between historical and non-historical facts an argument, that was rejected by the Court.
 The 11th Circuit reaffirmed that the only accepted standard test for copyright infringement is to refer to the substantial similarity test.